Bernardstanislas/Videotek/README.md

 Architecture
 ------------

-The back office lays on a [SQLite database](https://www.sqlite.org/), containing both the already owned movies from Plex, and the available movies from YIFY.
+The back office lays on a [LevelDB](https://www.sqlite.org/), containing movies from YIFY.

 The available movie list is refreshed through the [YIFY API](https://yts.to/api), with plain HTTP calls.